 Best Months to Buy Used Furniture

 Summer is prime moving season, so thrift stores and consignment stores are usually flush with inventory during July and August.
 As families pull up stakes to move to new digs, lots of high-quality furniture gets left behind.
 Stop in weekly to see what stores have to sell.

-Another good time to shop thrift stores: January and February.
+Another good time to shop thrift stores are the months of January and February.
 As people dive into their New Year's resolution to declutter and get organized, lots of good furniture gets donated.
 This means a bigger, better selection than you'll find at other times of the year.

 Yard sales are also worth checking out.
-Moving sales and estate sales usually have the best used furniture, but wealthier neighborhoods are also a good bet.
+Moving sales and estate sales usually have the best used furniture.
 Prices are negotiable at yard sales, so be ready to haggle for a better deal.
 If you prefer to shop from home, check out Facebook Marketplace and Craiglist for furniture deals.
 Both sites make it easy to search for just what you're looking for.
 Stuff goes fast, so you need to check often and act fast when you see something you want.
 Finally, keep your eyes open for going-out-of-business sales at local furniture stores.

 Refresh Your Bargaining Skills

 If you're a person who always pays the price on the sticker, it's time to sharpen your bargain shopping skills.
 When buying furniture, the sticker price is almost never the final price.
 Be prepared with an opening offer that is 10 percent or more below the lowest price listed.

 If you find a piece that you love, write down the name and model number, so you can go home and compare prices before making your purchase.
 You may just find that another store has a better deal.
 Use this information to go back and negotiate a better price with the store where you first saw the piece.
 If they won't play ball, go ahead and buy it from the store where you found the best price.